Welcome to the Varley-McKay Art Foundation of Markham

 The Varley-McKay Art Foundation of Markham (Charitable Registration Number 891618373RR0001) raises funds to support the Varley Art Gallery of Markham, with a focus on art acquisitions, conservation of the art collection, educational programs and exhibition research.
 The Foundation also operates an active volunteer program to further support the Varley Art Gallery of Markham.

-Proud supporters of the Varley Art Gallery’s Current Exhibitions:
+Proud supporters of the Varley Art Gallery’s Upcoming Exhibitions:

 The Varley Art Gallery acknowledges the ongoing support of the Varley-McKay Art Foundation of Markham in the development, exhibition and conservation of our permanent collection.